-As mentioned earlier, Memorial Park lies due west of the park, and makes for an even greater family environment.
+Memorial Park lies due west of the park, and makes for an even greater family environment.
 As far as restaurants and bars go, the nearest venue is the aforementioned Lewis & Clark Brewing Company, which is about .5 miles away from the stadium.
 The tap room is a historical and classical looking building that makes for a great environment to check out before the game (tap room closes at 8).

 Other than that, the options for meandering around outside the stadium are limited.

 Easily the best part of your Helena, Montana visit will be the fans.

 Although their attendance figures might not be awe-inspiring, Brewers fans genuinely know what’s going on with their team and even early in the season are familiar with players’ strengths and weaknesses – a testament to the word fanatic.